Carlita96/special_course/README.md

 `./targetProcessTool ~/Documents/pcd.pcd 0 0 1.5 0.1 0`

+Try to fit the right center 4x4 target be in red in the first viewer.
+Then all the other targets will be shown one by one per viewer.

 In order to use the bigTargetProcessTool, go to the executable built before:

 `cd ~/catkin_ws/special_course/tools/bigTargetProcessTool/build`